abckyadav/Kanban-Board/readme.md

 3. Install dependencies and start respectively:

-   i) Go to client folder and install packages then start
+   i) Go to the client folder and install packages then start

 ```bash
 cd .. && cd client/